 The picture on the left is called an underwater base jump.
 It reminded me of Proverb 20:5 The purpose of a man's heart are deep water, but a man of understanding draws them out.

 Recently our mission held a coaching workshop giving us another tool to Member Care others.
 Below is the highlights that stood out to me.
+Coaching is an on-going intentional conversation that empowers a person or group to fully live out God's calling.
+Keith E. Webb

 In couching, the focus is on the one being coached.
 Steve Ogne says, if you are talking, you are not listening.
 There is a 80/20 percent rule in couching.
 The coachee talks the most, they create their own action plans, they set the agenda.
 Listening is of great value to the coachee and a wonderful gift to give.
 Another great part of coaching is its about the person not the problem, I love this point.